mchotfunk/Coursera-DataScienceSpecialization/01_DataScientistToolbox/ReadMe.md

 Ratings: N/A

-This course teaches you how to use terminal to submit your work from local to Github.
+This course simply teaches you how to download R, install R, install R package...

+and use terminal to submit your work from local to Github.

 Github has a desktop version now, so you can manage your work in a relatively simple way.